suzukiplan/z80/README.md

     });
 ```

-- `addBreakPoint` can set multiple breakpoints.
+- `addBreakPoint` can set multiple breakpoints for the same address.
 - call `removeBreakPoint` or `removeAllBreakPoints` if you want to remove the break point(s).
 - call `addBreakPointFP` if you want to use the function pointer.